Leaf-Agriculture/docs/docs/alerts_events.md

 Event for when an operation is successfully created.
 This event can be useful for identifying new operations when they are available.
+When sending this event, operation resources such as summary, images and units will probably not be complete.

 Alerts for this event are in the following format: